YosysHQ/yosys/docs/source/yosys_internals/flow/command_ordering.rst

 The extract pass
 ~~~~~~~~~~~~~~~~

-- Like the ``techmap`` pass, the ``extract`` pass is called with a map file.
-It
+- Like the :cmd:ref:`techmap` pass, the :cmd:ref:`extract` pass is called with a
-  compares the circuits inside the modules of the map file with the design and
+  map file.
+It compares the circuits inside the modules of the map file with the
-  looks for sub-circuits in the design that match any of the modules in the map
+  design and looks for sub-circuits in the design that match any of the modules
-  file.
+  in the map file.
-- If a match is found, the ``extract`` pass will replace the matching subcircuit
+- If a match is found, the :cmd:ref:`extract` pass will replace the matching
-  with an instance of the module from the map file.
+  subcircuit with an instance of the module from the map file.
-- In a way the ``extract`` pass is the inverse of the techmap pass.
+- In a way the :cmd:ref:`extract` pass is the inverse of the techmap pass.

 .. todo:: copypaste